 This course has been designed for Authorised Officer (AO) candidates wanting to perform non-protocol inspections of fruit and vegetables for export.

-Prior to undertaking inspections of fruit and vegetables for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture, Water and the Environment for the job function HOR3002: Export inspection of fruit and vegetables.This job function covers 13 different fruit and vegetable commodity groups.
+Prior to undertaking inspections of fruit and vegetables for export, you must be appropriately trained, deemed competent and appointed by the department for the job function HOR3002: Export inspection of fruit and vegetables.This job function covers 13 different fruit and vegetable commodity groups.
 You can choose to be trained in either a single group or combination of groups.
 A list of the different groups and the specific commodities they cover, is available in the Reference: Table of authorised officer job functions within the Plant Export Operations Manual.

 The learning and assessment methods for this course include: